juniorcl/book-club-data-storing/README.md

 The strategy is focused on collecting, transforming and loading (ETL) the data from the website and storage it into a database.

 The data is collected using the BeatifulSoup library.
 This library allows the data collection directly from the HTML website.
-After data collection, the data will be stored and organized into SQLite database.
+After data collection, the data will be stored and organized into MySQL database.
 Finally, the schedule to run the scripts is made by the Airflow.

 ## 4.0 Conclusions

 The project is about of creation a database with all the books and their informations.
-The ETL script is executed every day to collect and update the data of the SQLite database.
+The ETL script is executed every day to collect and update the data of the MySQL database.

-However, some improvements must be implemented in the future.
-Change the database from SQLite to MySQL in Docker.

 ## 5.0 Lessons Learned

-* Creation of a SQLite database.
+* Creation of a MySQL database using docker.

 * Implementation of the Airflow in Docker.